Open Undergraduate Research Positions at USF

-The USF Office of Undergraduate Research prepares students to be successful in the research journey and assists them in connecting with faculty on-campus for opportunities.
+The USF Office of High Impact Practices and Undergraduate Research prepares students to be successful in the research journey and assists them in connecting with faculty on-campus for opportunities.
 They provide a free course covering the fundamentals of the research process.
 They host programs, workshops, and the Undergraduate Research Society.

 The National Science Foundation provides funding for a vast array of summer research